Return to Index

 - Redness, swelling, increasing pain, bleeding, or discharge from the incision

-- Pain that is not controlled with the medications you have been given
+- Pain that is not controlled with the medications you were given

 New or worsening: